Founder and Executive Director

 He helped Higher Education Assistance Foundation open its first bilingual call center to help prevent Latino students from going into default on their student loans and helped American Express Retirement Service and Norwest and State Street Bank open their first bilingual retirement services call center to encourage and support Latinos to save and plan for their retirement.
 With a love and passion towards education and a belief that all students can learn he changed careers and became a bilingual teacher.
 His past experiences along with his data analysis skills and knowledge of technology and bilingual education allowed him to have a direct impact on student performance and academic achievement from year one.
 His ability to form relationship with key stakeholders has and will continue to be instrumental in increasing parent engagement and building school community partners

-Luis Vanegas is a Bilingual School Administrative with over fourteen years of experience at 5 turnaround school who have beaten the odds.
+Luis Vanegas is a Bilingual School Administrator with over sixteen years of experience at 5 turnaround school who have beaten the odds.
 As a “Turnaround Principal” he is goal oriented, creative, influential, and always looking into the future with an ability to work collaboratively with teachers and staff to do what is best for students and the school.
 His knowledge of curriculum, teaching strategies, classroom management techniques and the ability to implement a successful school wide discipline and Social Emotional Learning (SEL) program have given him a proven track record to hire, train, and retain highly qualified employees, develop leaders, implement PLC’s and collaborate and mentor others so they also have a strong knowledge of curriculum, lesson planning, collaborative teaching strategies, culturally relevant teaching, classroom management techniques like Responsive Classroom, PBIS and/or Boys Town, and school wide discipline programs with SEL supports.

 With a certificate from the Univ. of Minnesota in Dual Language and Immersion (where he came up with the concept of Escuela Éxitos) and experience about bilingual education, Luis is looking to implement a Two-Way Dual Language Immersion School which research from Thomas and Collier (1997) show is the best model for all learners, especially English Language Learners.
 Through Bi-literacy and using Multilingualism as an Asset, he expects Escuela Éxitos not only to be a good Choice School for many families but one of the top Elementary Schools in the State with a culture and environment that is positive and embraces change.